Share

 Let’s start with the flight to online:

-McKinsey believes that while the shift to online shopping has been near universal across categories, high-income earners and millennials are leading the way in shifting spend online across both essential and nonessential items.
+McKinsey believes the shift to online shopping has been nearly universal across categories.
+High-income earners and millennials are leading the move by shifting more of their spending online across both essential and nonessential items.

-Gen X has experienced a similar online shift, although not at the same scale as millennials.
-Gen Z has concentrated its shift online in particular categories: apparel and footwear, at-home entertainment, and food takeout/delivery.
+Gen X has experienced a similar online shift, though not to the same extent as millennials.
+Gen Z has shifted online in particular categories: apparel and footwear, at-home entertainment, and food takeout/delivery.

 So, how can brands prepare for this lapse in loyalty?